ash-sxn/GSoC-2023-docker-based-quickstart/README.md

 ### Clean Up Instructions
 * To stop and remove the running containers `docker compose down` is used.
+* If you get `Resource is still in use` warning `--remove-orphans` option can be used to solve this.
+* you can also add `-v` option for removing the created volumes.

 ### Suppressing Jenkins Warning using JCASC